social-freak-ltd/socialfetch-sdk/README.md

 ## Exported endpoint types

-The SDK also exports request and response types for supported endpoints, so consumers can reuse the official types instead of recreating mirror interfaces in their own code.
+The SDK exports request and response types for the current public methods, so consumers can reuse the official shapes directly from `@socialfetch/sdk` instead of recreating mirror interfaces in their own code.

+Common root exports include auth and billing responses such as `WhoamiResponse` and `BalanceResponse`, plus resource-specific aliases such as `InstagramProfileResponse`, `TikTokVideoCommentsResponse`, `TwitterProfileTweetsResponse`, `FacebookPostTranscriptResponse`, and `YouTubeVideoResponse`.

 For example, if you're working with Instagram profile routes you can import both the params and response types directly from `@socialfetch/sdk`: